chrisl8/NeighborhoodMap/README.md

 This project uses Google Maps API and Wikipedia's API to present a local map of my city with some preselected areas of interest.

+Usage
+#####
+The project is pre-built and all files are in the dist/ folder.
+You can double click in dist/index.html to load the app locally.
+You can point your web server, such as LAMP, at dist/ to run the app from a server.

+Node Web Server
+###############
+If you have node installed, and you want to serve the files without installing a web server run:
+    npm install
+Then:
+    node webServer
+To start a node based web server right from the repository!
+Then point your browser at http://localhost:8080 to see the app.

+Build
+#####

+To rebuild the project yourself from scratch run:
+    npm install
+    gulp
-To use the page just place all of the files into a folder and run index.html, or server them from a web server like LAMP or a node.js or Python based web server.
+or a node.js or Python based web server.

+Site Usage
+##########
 You can click on an entry in the list, or click on a marker, or type in the text box to search the list.